rodrigowf/QVCM/README.md

    This will start a local server on port 5000 (or the port specified in your .env file).

 5. **Open the applications**:
-   - For the **QHCH Website**, open your browser to: **`http://localhost:5000/`**
+   - For the **QVCM Website**, open your browser to: **`http://localhost:5000/`**
-     – This will display the interactive/dynamic webpage explaining the QHCH theory.
+     – This will display the interactive/dynamic webpage explaining the QVCM theory.
 You can read through the sections of the hypothesis here in a formatted way.
    - For the **Chat GPT Interface**, open: **`http://localhost:5000/`**
      – This loads the chat application.
-You can choose a persona (Specialist or Sage) and ask questions about QHCH.
+You can choose a persona (Specialist or Sage) and ask questions about QVCM.
 The AI will respond based on the content of the hypothesis.

 ## Usage Guide

-**QHCH Website (`page/index.html`):**
+**QVCM Website (`page/index.html`):**
-Navigate through the content which mirrors the QHCH.md document.
+Navigate through the content which mirrors the QVCM.md document.
 The site includes multiple sections that match those outlined in the documentation.
 Use the on-page navigation or scroll to read the hypothesis.
 It's recommended to start from the introduction to understand the context and then proceed through each numbered section.

 **Chat Application (`chat/index.html`):**
 On loading the chat page, you'll be able to select which AI persona to engage with:
-- **Specialist Persona** – an AI that behaves like a scientist deeply familiar with QHCH, capable of answering technical questions with academic rigor (grounded in physics/neuroscience terminology).
+- **Specialist Persona** – an AI that behaves like a scientist deeply familiar with QVCM, capable of answering technical questions with academic rigor (grounded in physics/neuroscience terminology).
-- **Sage Persona** – an AI that takes on a mystical/philosophical tone (inspired by hermetic and Hindu philosophies) to discuss QHCH in more spiritual or intuitive terms.
+- **Sage Persona** – an AI that takes on a mystical/philosophical tone (inspired by hermetic and Hindu philosophies) to discuss QVCM in more spiritual or intuitive terms.

 Type your question or prompt in the chat input and submit.
-The AI will generate a response drawing from the QHCH theory content.
-You can ask about clarifications of the theory, implications, or even hypothetical scenarios, and the AI will attempt to explain or elaborate from the perspective of QHCH.
+The AI will generate a response drawing from the QVCM theory content.
+You can ask about clarifications of the theory, implications, or even hypothetical scenarios, and the AI will attempt to explain or elaborate from the perspective of QVCM.

 *Examples of questions to try:*
-- "**What is the Quantum Holographic Consciousness Hypothesis in simple terms?**"
+- "**What is the Quantum Vantage Consciousness Model in simple terms?**"
-- "**How does wavefunction collapse relate to making a decision, according to QHCH?**"
+- "**How does wavefunction collapse relate to making a decision, according to QVCM?**"
 - "**What role does entanglement play in consciousness unity?**" (Specialist persona might reference neuroscience, Sage might reference spiritual unity)

 **Note:** The chat application requires a valid OpenAI API key to function.
 If responses are not appearing, double-check that the key is correctly provided in your `.env` file.